f5/unovis/README.md

 https://user-images.githubusercontent.com/755708/205744216-5e9efd10-794b-4ce1-9aca-580c34fad193.mp4

-🟨  **Unovis** is a modular data visualization framework for React, Angular, Svelte, Vue, and vanilla TypeScript or JavaScript:
+🟨  **Unovis** is a modular data visualization framework for React, Angular, Svelte, Vue, Solid and vanilla TypeScript or JavaScript:

 * 📈 🗺 It has charts, maps, network graphs, and more!
 * 🌳 Tree-shakable and supports individual component imports to reduce your bundle size;